-PUBLIC DATABASES AND PERSONAL DATA PROCESSING
+INFORMATION TO BE PUBLISHED PROACTIVELY AND PERSONAL DATA PROCESSING

-- ✓ On the webpage of the Personal Data Protection Service (pdps.ge) there is a register of decisions (https://pdps.ge/ka/content/980/gadawyvetilebebi), where decisions are published in a form that does not allow the identification of persons and private law entities. - ✓ During the process of reviewing applications/permits of natural persons and legal entities and exercising other powers assigned by the legislation of Georgia, the Service processes personal data in accordance with the legal grounds and principles stipulated by the law of Georgia "On Personal Data Protection".
-Decisions made by the President of the Personal Data Protection Service of Georgia, containing the personal data of applicants and the third parties, are transferred to the third parties in a non-identifiable form.

-✓ Public information can also be requested via e-mail - office@pdps.ge and foi@pdps.ge.
+- ✓ On the webpage of the Personal Data Protection Service (pdps.ge), decisions are published (https://pdps.ge/ka/content/980/gadawyvetilebebi) in a format that does not allow the identification of persons and private law entities. - ✓ During the process of reviewing applications/permits of natural persons and legal entities and exercising other powers assigned by the legislation of Georgia, the Service processes personal data in accordance with the legal grounds and principles stipulated by the law of Georgia "On Personal Data Protection".
+Decisions made by the President of the Personal Data Protection Service of Georgia, containing the personal data of applicants and the third parties, are transferred to the third parties in a non-identifiable form. - ✓ Public information can also be requested via e-mail office@pdps.ge and foi@pdps.ge.